nopSolutions/nopCommerce-Docs/en/getting-started/configure-taxes/tax-providers/index.md

 # Tax providers

-To define tax rate providers, go to **Configuration → Tax providers**.
+To define tax rate providers go to **Configuration → Tax providers**.

 ![Tax providers](_static/index/tax-providers.png)

 Only one tax rate provider can be used for tax calculation.
 Adding new tax providers is only recommended for advanced users.
-To select the default tax provider, click the **Mark as primary provider** button.
+To select the default tax provider click the **Mark as primary provider** button.

 > [!TIP]
 >